fuyu0425/Fastmail-Sieve-Sync/README.md

 ## For Fastmail Staff
-Please tell me if using these unpublished API is inappopriate; and I will take it down if asked.
+Please tell me if using these unpublished API is inappropriate; and I will take it down if asked.